My Depression by Wolfgang Schamber Review (UK)

 What is My Depression about?

-It is a personal recovery book by Wolfgang Shamber about how long-term tension turned into panic attacks, physical symptoms, severe insomnia, and depression, and what helped him slowly recover.
+It is a personal recovery book by Wolfgang Schamber about how long-term tension turned into panic attacks, physical symptoms, severe insomnia, and depression, and what helped him slowly recover.

 Is this a self-help book or a memoir?